6. Phrozen Windows Files Monitor

 When started, a window will ask for all base folders to monitor in a comma delimited list and a checkbox for optionally monitoring all subfolders.
 There’s also comma delimited lists available for folder exclusions and file show/hide wildcards.
 The folder exclusion list allows you to add partial folder names or names that will match several folders if you want.

 The window will list all files that have been modified, created, renamed, or deleted since monitoring began in a list format and a counter for each file of the possible actions.
 Other information such as the full path to the file, its extension, owner, and event time is also displayed.
 Monitoring can easily be stopped or started using the buttons on the toolbar.

 8. SpyMe Tools

-SpyMe Tools is a bit of a dual role utility because it can also perform before and after snapshots to compare after monitoring software installs etc, and has also been mentioned in the Tracking Registry and Files Changes When Installing Software in Windows article.
-It does however, also has a real time function to monitor files and can also monitor a selected folder or a whole drive.
+SpyMe Tools is a bit of a dual role utility because it can also perform before and after snapshots to compare after monitoring software installs.
+This tool has also been mentioned in our Tracking Registry and Files Changes When Installing Software in Windows article.
+It does, however, have a real time function to monitor files and can also monitor a selected folder or a whole drive.
 Portable or setup installer versions are available.

-When you run SpyMe Tools, look for “Real Time Monitor” in the toolbar and click the file icon.
+When you run SpyMe Tools, look for the “Current Mode” in the toolbar and click the file icon.
 Then click the “Real time Monitor” icon to the right to open the configuration window.
-The program can watch for file and folder actions including create, delete, rename, time stamp changes and optionally disable either file or folder monitoring.
-Simply select the drive(s) or specified folder, set a wildcard if needed to watch for certain types of file, and then switch to the View tab to start monitoring.
+The program can watch for file and folder actions including create, delete, rename, timestamp changes, and optionally disable file or folder monitoring.
+Select the drive(s) or a specified folder, set a wildcard if needed to watch for certain types of files, and then switch to the View tab to start monitoring.

-Editor’s Note: Although not included here, a favorite techie’s tool Process Monitor could also be configured to perform these functions in some capacity.
-The problem with Process Monitor is it creates so much system data and information, actually setting it up to monitor files and folders for create/delete/rename actions is really not that easy and requires extensive use of the filters function.
+Although not included here, a favorite techie’s tool Process Monitor could also be configured to perform these functions in some capacity.
+The problem is setting it up to monitor files and folders for create/delete/rename actions is really not that easy and requires extensive use of the filters function.